 Executive Management Team

-Our senior management team has executive responsibility to manage Brent, Wandsworth and Westminster Mind.
-Our four members are:
+Our Senior Management Team has executive responsibility to manage Brent, Wandsworth and Westminster Mind.
+The Team includes:

 Branislav Lazarov joined Wandsworth & Westminster Mind in June 2015.
 Previously Branislav worked in the not-for-profit sector where he developed a keen interest in charitable activities.
 His ACCA qualifications have enabled him to perform various roles in the finance sector of both private and not-for-profit organisations.
 He leads the finance and administration team and contributes towards BWW Mind’s strategic development, advising on financial matters relating to all areas of the organisation.